hiroyuki-kasai/HybridPrecodingOpt/README.md

 A maximization problem of spectral efficiency approximately boils down to a minimization problem of the Euclidean distance between the fully digital precoder and the hybrid precoder.
 This problem is further formulated as a [matrix factorization](https://it.wikipedia.org/wiki/Matrix_factorization) problem of he fully digital precoder with a product of the digital baseband precoder matrix and the analog radio frequency (RF) precoder (or beamforming) matrix.
 The noteworthy point is that the phase shifters impose an additional element-wise unit modulus constraints on the analog RF precoder matrix.

 This package provides the codes of the proposed optimization algorithms for hybrid precoding.
 This code includes existing state-of-the arts algorithms, too.
-Most of the codes of this package come from the [brilliant project](https://github.com/yuxianghao/Alternating-minimization-algorithms-for-hybrid-precoding-in-millimeter-wave-MIMO-systems).
+Most of the codes of this package come from the [super brilliant project](https://github.com/yuxianghao/Alternating-minimization-algorithms-for-hybrid-precoding-in-millimeter-wave-MIMO-systems).

 <br />